sostheim/lbex/README.md

 gce-down.sh --name mylbex --region us-central1 --project k8s-work
 ```

-### Google cloud prerequisites
+### Google Cloud Prerequisites

-For LBEX to work with your GKE cluster, cluster must have been created with non-default, non-automatic [subnet network](https://cloud.google.com/compute/docs/subnetworks#subnet_network).
+For LBEX to work with your GKE cluster, the cluster must have been created with non-default, non-automatic [subnet network](https://cloud.google.com/compute/docs/subnetworks#subnet_network).
 You will need to provide your cluster's name, network name and a CIDR block that does not conflict with any existing CIDR blocks in your GKE cluster's subnet network.

-### Running scripts
+### Running the Scripts

 For example, given a GKE cluster named `mycluster` with primary zone of `us-central1-a`; created using a subnet network `mynetwork` with one `us-central1` subnet with a CIDR of `10.128.0.0/20` in a Google Project named `myproject`: